Alexander Shishkov: Minister of Public Education

 From 1824 to 1828 Shishkov was Minister of Public Education.
 He entered into a total confrontation with the Bible Society in Russia.

 At that time he was a member of the Supreme Criminal Court for the activities of the Decembrists.

 From 1828 until her accession to the Russian Academy of Sciences, he was president of the Russian Academy of Literature.

 Shishkov was notorious for his proto-Slavophile sentiments.
 Shishkov published The Trilingual Naval Dictionary, Russia's first dictionary of Russian and foreign (English and French) naval terms.
 He was an influence on Prince Shirinsky-Shikhmatov and on the young Sergei Aksakov.

 Personal life

-Alexander Shishkov had two marriages, both of which were happy.
-The first wife was Daria Alekseevna Shelting (1756 — 04.09.1825), a Dutchwoman and Lutheran, from a family of hereditary seafarers, daughter of Rear Admiral Alexei Shelting.
-After Daria's death of cancer, he married in 1826 for the second time a Polish Catholic woman Yulia Narbut, a secular woman who was divorced.
-Both marriages have been childless.
+Alexander Shishkov was married twice, and both marriages were happy.
+His first wife was Daria Alekseevna Shelting (1756 – 4 September 1825), a Dutch Lutheran from a family of hereditary seafarers, and the daughter of Rear Admiral Alexei Shelting.
+After Daria's death from cancer, he married for a second time in 1826, to Yulia Narbut, a Polish Catholic who was divorced and of a secular background.
+Both marriages were childless.

-Alexander Shishkov died on April 21, 1841, at the age of 87.
-He is buried in Saint Petersburg at Lazarevskoe Cemetery.
+Alexander Shishkov died on 21 April 1841 at the age of 87.
+He is buried in Saint Petersburg at the Lazarevskoe Cemetery.